UW-UPL/Documentation/README.md

 ### Spearow
 #### Apache Webserver
 * Serves the UPL Website / Knowledgebase
-* Should also serve websites people have set up in their ~username/Public folders, but this has been broken for a little while.
+* Should also serve websites people have set up in their ~username/Public folders
-  * Might be a good first thing for someone to tackle and fix.

 ### Chiptunes
 #### Music server